 The alignment of management and the private equity fund shareholder (whether majority or minority) is an important part of the private equity strategy globally.
 However, the approach to management equity incentivisation varies from jurisdiction to jurisdiction.
 How such equity incentivisation is ultimately structured is often tax driven.
 In many countries, options and profit participation schemes are also common.

-Generally, any management incentive schemes have “leaver” arrangements, so that the incentive is linked to the manager continuing his employment.
-Equity or other incentives are usually forfeited by a leaver, with the economic consequences varying according to the nature of the leaver: a “good” leaver will receive more than a “bad” leaver.
+Generally, any management incentive schemes have “leaver” arrangements, so that the incentive is linked to the manager continuing their employment.
+Equity or other incentives are usually forfeited by a leaver, with the economic consequences varying according to the nature of the leaver: a “good leaver" will receive more than a “bad leaver".

 In almost all markets, managers are subject to restrictive covenants, such as non-compete provisions and non-solicitation.
 These can often be set out separately in employment arrangements rather than forming part of the equity package.
 The terms, duration and enforceability of such covenants vary from one country to the next.